will-moss/isaiah/README.md

     - Remove
     - Inspect (full configuration)
 - Built-in automatic Docker host discovery
-- Built-in authentication by master password
+- Built-in authentication by master password (supplied raw or sha256-hashed)
 - Built-in terminal emulator (with support for opening a shell on the server)
 - Responsive for Desktop, Tablet, and Mobile
 - Support for multiple layouts